alpha-dragon-org/.github/profile/ReadMe.md

 ## Build Dragon, Collect Bounties 🔥

 Dragon will be community-built from inception.
 The goal is to make token holder data more transparent through compelling visualizations.
 The initial release has been divided into four data-modules, each focused on a specific deception or power concentration in a token: bundles, snipes, clusters, and basics.
-Soon there will be more modules analyzing other holder metrics, crowd-sourced by the builders who can think of them.
+Soon there will be more modules that analyze other holder metrics, crowd-sourced by the builders who can think of them.

 [Telegram](https://t.me/+OU0SLVfcpEZhZWQx) |